mbwatson/express-user-api/README.md

 # Basic User API
 # Served by Express

-## What This Accomplished
+## What This Accomplishes

-Simple API served with Express from the a Node Docker container.
+Simple API served via containerized Express and MongoDB.

-Serves to port 3030 with some basic [endpoints](#endpoints).

 ## Getting Started